NEGO2522/LocalRepo/README.md

 # nego-demo
-This is my first git repo
+This is my first git repo.
+Author - Kshitij Jain